kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

    documents the German origins, in the Westerwald Region of southern Germany, of more than 265 individuals and/or families which emigrated to America in the mid-18th century.
 Their German ancestry is included and, in many cases, exactly where they settled in Pennsylvania, New Jersey, New York, Maryland, and the Shenandoah Valley of Virginia

--   Works authored by Burgert, Annette Kunselman:
+-   Burgert, Annette Kunselman works:

     -  [Master index to the emigrants documented in the published works of Annette K. Burgert, F.A.S.G., F.G.S.P.](https://www.worldcat.org/search?slug=genealogy&q=ti%3AMaster+index+to+the+emigrants+documented+in+the+published+works+of+Annette+K.+Burgert)